Project dependencies and Maven

 Cancelling fractions

-2. Defining Finding the greatest common divisor of two integer values as a dependency ❶ in your current project:
+2. Defining Finding the greatest common divisor of two integer values as said dependency ❶ in your fraction related project:

 <project xmlns="http://maven.apache.org/POM/4.0.0"